Before you place a bet, you need to understand the terminology and be able to read NHL hockey lines.

 Our Odds Converter can also quickly transform odds into your chosen format.

-Here is how to read American odds, how to read fractional odds and how to read decimal odds.
+Here is how to read American odds, how to read fractional odds and how to read decimal odds for the NHL.

 NHL American Odds